top of page

 SELECTED PUBLICATIONS | COLUMNS, EDITORIALS, TESTIMONY

-Full Written Testimony of Andrew Light before the U.S. House of Representatives for Hearing, "We'll Always Have Paris: Subnational Responses to Federal Inaction on Climate Change," February 28, 2019.
+Full Written Testimony before the U.S. House of Representatives for Hearing, "We'll Always Have Paris: Subnational Responses to Federal Inaction on Climate Change," February 28, 2019.

 "National Climate Assessment: U.S. Climate Action can Avoid Tens of Thousands of Deaths, Hundreds of Billions in Damages Annually," with Kelly Levin, World Resources Institute (WRI), November 25, 2018.